PX4/PX4-user_guide/en/advanced_config/parameter_reference.md

 </tr>
 <tr>
  <td><strong id="FW_AIRSPD_MIN">FW_AIRSPD_MIN</strong> (FLOAT)</td>
  <td>Minimum Airspeed (CAS) <p><strong>Comment:</strong> The minimal airspeed (calibrated airspeed) the user is able to command.
 Further, if the airspeed falls below this value, the TECS controller will try to increase airspeed more aggressively.
-Should be set (with some margin) above the vehicle stall speed.
-This value corresponds to the desired minimum speed with the default load factor (level flight, default weight), and is automatically adapated to the current load factor (calculated from roll setpoint and WEIGHT_GROSS/WEIGHT_BASE).</p>   </td>
+Has to be set according to the vehicle's stall speed (which should be set in FW_AIRSPD_STALL), with some margin between the stall speed and minimum airspeed.
+This value corresponds to the desired minimum speed with the default load factor (level flight, default weight), and is automatically adpated to the current load factor (calculated from roll setpoint and WEIGHT_GROSS/WEIGHT_BASE).</p>   </td>
  <td>[0.5, ?]
 (0.5)</td>
  <td>10.0</td>
  <td>m/s</td>